Is there an ideal diet and training for each person?

 Create a routine (habits)

-Surely if you're reading, you've most likely tried to implement the perfect plan in the past.
+I'm sure if you're reading, you've most likely already tried to implement the perfect plan in the past.

 But why does it always seem so difficult to make it work?